tips + tricks

-Since we’re on this journey together of baking bread and other yummy things, I thought I’d share a handy list of 13 tips that have helped keep me much more sane in the kitchen over the years.
+Since we’re on this journey together of baking bread and other yummy things, I thought I’d share a handy list of 13 tips (a “Baker’s Dozen,” if you will) that have helped keep me much more sane in the kitchen over the years.
 Yay, tips!

 1. Instant Yeast vs. Active Dry Yeast: Instant yeast can be added to your dry ingredients directly, while active dry yeast has to be activated in a little bit of warm water (and sometimes sugar, too) before it can be added to the mix.
 If the active dry yeast doesn’t foam up in about 10 minutes, it’s probably old and, bummer, you’ll need to start over with fresher yeast.
 Instant yeast also tends to make the dough rise faster than active dry yeast does.
 All that said, I still prefer to use active dry yeast in most of my recipes because I’m old-fashioned like that.
 I also like activating the yeast so I know it’s doing its job.
 Some bakers will tell you that you can use the same amount of instant yeast as you would active dry yeast in recipes, but I have always gone by Rose Levy Beranbaum’s recommendation: 1 teaspoon of instant yeast = 1 1/4 teaspoons active dry yeast.
 Video: Instant Yeast vs. Active Dry Yeast